1amitos1/Shoplifting-Detection/README.md

 immediate alert**.

-## Data collection
+## Data
 ---
-Data collection
+#### Data collection
-In order to train deep learning models, the first step is data collection We build data collection pipe and gather abuse video from the web we collect 842 video clips after the filtering process
+In order to train deep learning models, the first step is data collection raw video data collected from security cameras from two supermarkets, the theft was committed by actors in several different theft scenarios inside the store

+Scenarios tested:
+- Product taking/returning/ examination of the product
+- Inserting an item in a pocket / coat / bag

+All the cases of theft were examined in a variety of shooting angles, and by rotation of actors and clothing.

+we collect 4000 video clips after the filtering process.
+A link to the dataset sample is provided for the entire Dataset, send email to amitos684@gmail.com

+#### filtering process
 We work according to a machine learning methodology
 1. search abuse video links online
 2. download the links